aazaff/quantitativeFossils.R/README.md

 ##### multicoreIndividuals( )
 ````
 # A multicore version of subsampleIndividuals( ).
 Be warned that multicoreIndividuals( ) is not automatically
 # faster than subsampleIndividuals( ), particularly for a low number of trials.
-It's use is not recommended
+Its use is not recommended
 # for small abundance vectors or a small numbers of trials.
+Requires the doMC package.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is the number of individuals to be subsampled.
 If the Quota is greater than